dmulyalin/ttp/docs/source/Outputs/Formatters.rst

 jinja2
 ******************************************************************************

-**Prerequisites:** `Jinja2 module <https://palletsprojects.com/p/jinja/>`_  need to be installed on the system
+**Prerequisites:** `Jinja2 module <https://palletsprojects.com/p/jinja/>`_ must be installed.

-This formatter allow to render parsing results with jinja2 template.
-Jinja2 template should be enclosed in output tag text data.
-Jinja2 templates can help to produce any text output out of parsing results.
+This formatter renders parsing results with a Jinja2 template.
+The Jinja2 template must be enclosed within the output tag text.
+Jinja2 templates can produce any text output from parsing results.

 Within jinja2, the whole parsing results passed in `_data_` variable, that variable can be referenced in template accordingly.